Ellie Mills: Characterisation and introduction

+Early relationships

 Writers created a relationship between Ellie and Ben Davies (Marcus Patric).
 The two characters were used to break a world record of the longest kiss featured in film, set by the Guinness Book of Records.
 The two characters kissed for a total of 3 minutes and 15 seconds.
 It broke the record previously set in 1941, from the comedy film You're in the Army Now.
 To achieve the record the characters take part in an event on National Kissing Day, hosted at their local nightclub The Loft.
+The episode was broadcast on 2 July 2002.
 Baxendale described filming the scenes during an interview with Emma Johnson from the Liverpool Echo.
 She recalled "I think we did it in about five takes but not every kiss went on for the full three minutes!
 I had kissed Marcus before, because our characters have been a couple for a few weeks now, but I cleaned my teeth about 50 million times."
+In another interview with Allison Maund from Inside Soap, Baxendale revealed she nearly ruined the kiss by laughing.
 Hollyoaks held the title until 2013.

 Writers soon showcased Ellie's bitchy persona when she makes more drama for her ex-boyfriend Toby Mills (Henry Luxemburg).
 When he begins a relationship with Mandy Richardson (Sarah Jayne Dunn), she decides to interfere.
 Toby finds Mandy overbearing and he finds it difficult to have a serious relationship after the drama Ellie caused him.
 Luxemburg told All About Soap's Babb that Toby has a "light-hearted" relationship with Mandy after "all the troubles" Ellie caused for him.
 He is "wary" of getting into a long-term relationship because Ellie made it "so complicated".
 Mandy fails to notice Toby's reluctance and Ellie takes delight in mocking the couple.
 Luxemburg explained that "Ellie has been teasing him for being under the thumb which isn't helping things.
 She has a way of getting at Toby, she knows exactly what to say to wind him up and when she makes comments about Mandy, it really annoys him."

 Toby tries to show Ellie that he and Mandy are casual and invites her and Ben around for dinner.
 He plans a takeaway but Mandy changes their plans and gets out her best silverware.
 Toby is embarrassed and thinks it will provide Ellie with more reason to mock him.
 Toby misinterprets a conversation between himself and Mandy and incorrectly believes that she wants to end their relationship.
 He attends a party the following day, only to discover Mandy still believes they are together.
 Ellie notices his predicament and decides to publicly humiliate the pair.
 Ellie has "no qualms" about announcing that Toby does not want to be with Mandy in front of her friends.
 Luxemburg concluded that "Toby is furious at Ellie for shooting her mouth off.
 And he's absolutely gutted she had to find out this way."